-Shower Niche Design Tips and Inspiration
+Shower Niche Ideas and Inspiration

 What are you hoping to accomplish with your bathroom remodel?
 Great design doesn’t just make a space more attractive, it makes it more functional, and if you have a shower caddy sitting on your shower floor or hanging from the showerhead like you’re still in college, it’s time to step up your shower design with a tiled niche.

 Deciding what your shower niche will look like, what’s even possible in your space, can be a complicated task.
 If you’re working with a contractor, discuss with them your vision and budget to decide what works.
 Today we’ll tackle some basics to get you started.

 Remodeling your entire bathroom?
 Start here with our complete guide to bathroom tile.